dejlek/gid/README.md

 The remainder of this document provides an overview of the giD bindings.

+## Versions and API Stability

+Currently the giD API should be considered to be unstable.
+This is the reason for the current versions being **0.9.x**.
+The API may break on each 0.9.x release and therefore any applications depending on giD libraries should specify the exact version `==0.9.0` for example.
+Once v1.0.0 is released, an increment in the micro version will be backwards compatible, and minor version increments may break backwards compatibility.

 ## API Reference

 Currently there isn't any giD specific API reference documentation for these D library bindings.